 Can I hear an “amen”?
 So what can we do?

 - Sing often!
 Create an atmosphere of singing.

 - Encourage those who feel self-conscious about their voices.

 - Sing in the range of your students.
 Younger students need to sing the notes between Middle C and the octave C above that.
 They need to practice sirens and saying “yoo hoo” and other activities to place their voices in the right range.
 They need to practice the difference between singing voice and talking voice. (see Voices post)

-- They need to sing inspiring songs that tell a story (ballads here, spirituals here), patriotic songs that make them feel proud of their country (see American folk songs and songs organized by Country/Region), silly songs, songs with games and movement, etc.
+- They need to sing inspiring songs that tell a story (ballads here, Spirituals here), songs that reflect their cultural identity (see songs from different countries & cultures) here, silly songs, songs with games and movement, etc.